Scalar Lie point symmetries of the Standard Model with one or two real gauge singlets: Introduction

 Lie point symmetries may be divided into strict variational (SVS), divergence (DS), and non-variational symmetries (NVS), where SVS and DS are variational symmetries.
 Infinitesimally, these three symmetry types correspond to three nested Lie algebras; namely, the strict variational symmetry algebra (spanned by the SVS generators), the variational symmetry algebra (spanned by the SVS and DS generators), and the Euler--Lagrange symmetry algebra (spanned by the SVS, DS, and NVS generators).
 The latter algebra contains all Lie point symmetry generators of the field equations.

 The aim of this work is to classify all realizable Lie point symmetry algebras of the three types mentioned above in the generic SM+S and SM+2S models, and to provide practical algorithms that, for any given point in the parameter space of either model, determine the resulting symmetry algebras without resorting to a full explicit symmetry analysis.
 We achieve this by applying Lie symmetry analysis of systems of partial differential equations (PDEs) \cite{Lie1893} to the models' Euler--Lagrange equations, i.e.\ their field equations.
-This approach was previously applied to the two-Higgs-doublet model (2HDM) in \cite{Solberg:2025ybf}, which also provides pedagogical examples and further discussion of Lie's method in the context of multi-Higgs and particle physics models.
+This approach was previously applied to the two-Higgs-doublet model (2HDM) in \cite{Solberg:2025ybf}, which also provides pedagogical examples and further discussion of Lie symmetry analysis in the context of multi-scalar and particle physics models.

+The results of the present work may be summarized as follows.
+The classification shows that, apart from the ubiquitous hypercharge generator \(X_Y\), all additional scalar generators are affine transformations of the singlet fields, namely shifts and linear transformations of the singlet field space.
+This is in line with the natural expectation that, in models with polynomial singlet potentials of degree at most four and canonical kinetic terms, continuous scalar point symmetries should be affine field-space transformations rather than nonlinear transformations of the singlet fields.
+More precisely, the classification determines, for the SM+S and SM+2S, which Lie algebras spanned by these affine generators occur as maximal symmetry algebras in the strict variational, variational, and Euler--Lagrange categories.